Check and Double Check

-Check and Double Check is a 1930 American pre-Code comedy film produced and released by RKO Radio Pictures based on the Amos 'n' Andy radio show.
+Check and Double Check is a 1930 American pre-Code comedy film produced and released by RKO Radio Pictures, based on the Amos 'n' Andy radio show.
 The title was derived from a catchphrase associated with the show.
-Directed by Melville W. Brown, from a screenplay by Bert Kalmar, J. Walter Ruben, and Harry Ruby, it starred Charles Correll and Freeman Gosden, in blackface, in the roles of Andy and Amos, respectively, which they had created for the radio show.
-The film also featured Duke Ellington and his "Cotton Club Orchestra".
+Directed by Melville W. Brown, from a screenplay by Bert Kalmar, J. Walter Ruben, and Harry Ruby, it starred Freeman Gosden and Charles Correll in blackface, in the roles of Amos Jones and Andy Brown, respectively, which they had created for the radio show.
+The film also featured Duke Ellington and his Cotton Club Orchestra.

 Plot

-Amos and Andy run the "Fresh Air Taxicab Company, Incorporated", so named because their one taxi has no top.
+Amos and Andy run the "Fresh Air Taxicab Company, Incorpulated" [sic], so named because their one taxi has no top.
 Their old vehicle has broken down, causing a traffic jam.
-Stuck in the traffic jam are John Blair and his wife, who were on their way to meet an old family friend at the train station, Richard Williams.
-When the Blairs do not show up, he makes his own way to their house, where he meets their daughter, Jean, who was also his childhood sweetheart.
+Stuck in the traffic jam are John Blair and his wife, who were on their way to meet an old family friend, Richard Williams, at the train station.
+When the Blairs don't show up, Williams makes his own way to their house and meets their daughter, Jean, who was also his childhood sweetheart.
 The two reignite their old flame, much to the chagrin of Ralph Crawford, who has been attempting to woo Jean himself.

-That night, prior to attending a meeting at their lodge, the Mystic Knights of the Sea, they are hired to transport Duke Ellington and His Cotton Club band to a party being given at the Blair estate.
-While they are on their way, Richard is confiding to John Blair his feelings for his daughter, and also stating that he has no intention of pursuing Jean unless he can afford to start his own business to support them.
-After the death of his father, Richard's family lost all their money.
-He has come up to New York because his grandfather used to own a large home in Harlem, and he hopes to be able to find the deed to it, in order to sell it for the money needed to start his business.
+That night, Amos and Andy plan to attend a meeting at their lodge, the Mystic Knights of the Sea.
+Brother member Kingfish hires them to transport Duke Ellington and his Cotton Club band to a party being given at the Blair estate.
+Meanwhile, Richard confides to John Blair his feelings for his daughter, and states that he has no intention of pursuing Jean unless he can afford to start his own business to support them.
+Richard's family lost all their money after the death of his father.
+Richard's grandfather used to own a large home in Harlem, and Richard hopes to find the deed to it, so that he can sell it for the capital needed to start his business.
 He thinks the deed must be hidden somewhere on the property itself.
-Unknown to Blair or Richard, is that Ralph is eavesdropping on their conversation.
+Unknown to Blair or Richard, Ralph is eavesdropping on their conversation.